 This seminar explores the various issues in the field of Old Testament theology.
 Emphasis is given to historical development and methodology in Old Testament theology as well as treatment of various theological emphases in the Old Testament.
-Also can serve as a theology seminar.
+Also cross-listed as BTBT9405.